AzizBgBoss/TerrariaDS/README.md

 - Add breaking animation.
 - Organize my messy code and split it to many files, won't change anything but will make it easier to add features.
 - Fix some screen jittering issues. ***(done: you shouldn't read nitro files in the loop every frame, it makes the scroll changement miss VBlank)***
+- Fix sprites being offset from their world coordinates. ***(yeah I don't even know how I made a mess that kinda works and now I don't understand it anymore if you can please help me with it)***
 - Add simple day/night cycle (just darken the rear background and start spawning enemies at night).

 ### Version 0.2 (Plans):